Oscar Wilde (film): Production

 This was one of two films about Wilde released in 1960, the other being The Trials of Oscar Wilde.
 They were both released in the last week of May 1960.

 Author and former film extra Brian Edward Hurst gives a detailed description of a scene he witnessed during filming where Morley (as Wilde) attempted to pick up a newspaper boy on a foggy London street.
 Hurst's book: Heaven Can Help – the Autobiography of a Medium describes the day's filming at Walton Studios.
 The attempted seduction scene was cut from the final version.

 This film was a lower budget production which was compared unfavourably with the wide-screen, technicolor The Trials of Oscar Wilde.

 Release

 The film had a charity gala at the Carlton on 22 May 1960.

+Critical reception

+Bosley Crowther of The New York Times wrote, "A second British film on this subject, "The Trials of Oscar Wilde," will open here next week.
+It will be interesting to compare it with this somewhat less than satisfactory one."